coderstar1234/assignment5cpp/README.md

-Himanshu Vashistha
-Above code related make a readme file for GitHub.

-Sure, here's a sample readme file for GitHub related to the code:

 Conditional Statements and Loops in C++
 This repository contains a C++ program that performs conditional actions on an integer input M and reverses the digits of M.